xerminator/TheOtherUsDev/README.md

 -----------------------

 **NOTE:**
-- The role **Lover** can't be guessed, you'll have to guess the primary role of one of the Lovers, to kill both of them.
+- The Modifier **Lover** can't be guessed, you'll have to guess the primary role of one of the Lovers, to kill both of them.

 ## Sunglasses

-The Sunglasses will lower the Crewmate's vision by small percentage.
+The Sunglasses will lower the Crewmate's vision by a small percentage.
 The percentage is configurable in the options.\
 The vision will also be affected when lights out.

 **NOTE:**
 - Sunglasses only affects Crewmates.
-- If you have the Sunglasses modifier and get sidekicked, you lose the modifier.
+- If you have the Sunglasses Modifier and get sidekicked, you will lose the Modifier.

 ### Game Options
 | Name | Description